Welcome ᏕᏨᏯᏓᏂᎸᎦ to the Institute

 Introduction to Locations

-Students will learn how to scout potential film locations,
+Students will learn how to scout potential film locations, best practices in communication and working with different production departments to ensure success, among other skills.

 Production Accounting